 WITHDRAWALS: Please notify the office and teacher, in writing, regarding a decision to leave the Pinellas County school system.
-Please note the last day your child will attend class, and return all textbooks and library books before your child leaves.
+Please note the last day your child will attend class and return all textbooks and library books before your child leaves.
 Also, check with the school cafeteria to see if your child owes lunch money.

 VISITORS: All visitors and parents are welcome and encouraged to visit the school, especially during special events.
 All guests must sign in the school office and receive a Visitor's Tag.
-To better protect our students, visitors and staff, we utilize the Badge Pass system.
-A valid state ID (driver's license) is required to enter our campus.
+To better protect our students, visitors and staff, we utilize the Ident-a-Kid system.
+A will state ID (driver's license) is required to enter our campus.
 A special ID tag will be furnished upon entering the school.
 The classroom is a "sacred place", therefore all visits, outside of special events, should be pre-arranged and will need to be approved by an administrator.
 This is to ensure limited interruptions to the flow of student instruction.
-We suggest that you request an appointment the day before you would like to visit.
+We suggest that you request an appointment at least a day before you would like to visit.
 Extended visitation to classes will require administrative approval.
-If you choose to visit your child for lunch, please sign in at the office - no appointment necessary!
+If you choose to visit your child for lunch on Fridays, please sign in at the office no appointment necessary!